Inside: How to achieve your goals in your career and life by picturing the worst-case scenario. Three reasons why this actually works!

 Did you skim down to here?
 Fair enough!

 So get out there, take a risk, take a chance, make a change, and Kelly Clarkson your way into a big beautiful life!
+You know how to achieve your goals, so now it’s time to get out there and do it.
 You’ve got this.